When you find work

 Part-time or incidental work often starts in mid-month.
 In order to attain the payment pattern for the adjusted unemployment benefit a so-called calculated income is used for the first payment.
 This means that the income for the first, incomplete payment period, the so-called special review period, is calculated so that it corresponds to a monthly income.
 The calculated monthly income is obtained when multiplying the daily wage by 21.5.
 The daily wage is obtained when dividing the earnings with the number of calculated days of work included in the review period (5 days per week).

-The special review period has an exempt amount of EUR 300.
+The special review period has an exempt amount of earnings.
 Only the calculated income that exceeds the exempt amount reduces the benefit.

 Exempt amount of earnings